 For the traditional Roman Mass

-Louis Tofari will be hosting a 12-week curriculum of live webinars for priests to better understand the liturgical requisites and perfect their sacred actions for the traditional Roman Mass.
-The webinars will be a refresher for veterans and introduction for beginners.
+Louis Tofari will be hosting a 12-week webinar for priests (fourth week of January) so they better understand the liturgical requisites and perfect their sacred actions at the traditional Roman Mass.

-The lessons will present essentials for offering the traditional Mass in a worthy manner according to the detailed rubrics of the Roman Rite, and thereby increase the confidence, knowledge and devotion of the priest.
+Not only will the priest learn in detail how to offer the traditional Roman Mass in a worthy manner according to the rubrics of the Roman Rite, but consequently this knowledge will increase his confidence and devotion at the altar.

-Each session consists of 3 lessons of 50 minutes with breaks.
+Each session usually consists of 3 lessons of 50 minutes with breaks.

 See below for a list of conditions and requirements.